Changissnz/selfinterest/README.md

 manner that signifies a love proportional to that from his passion.
 The two ends never meet.
-Cowardice from the man, via fear of the consequences, one in actuality more desiring of the position of socially fit than any love for the woman that did not actualize, might as well be a lie?
+Cowardice from the man, via fear of the consequences, one in actuality more desiring of the position of socially fit than any love for the woman, might as well be a lie, that did not actualize?
 The woman, too stupid, conceited to sense the love, an admirer of her own self-image, that of an inanimate statue, therefore a narcissist?
 Going back to the man, would his decision to have taken the opportunity to cause both ends to meet